lucasvmiguel/k8run/README.md

 **k8run** is a CLI tool designed to quickly prototype Kubernetes deployments, services, and ingresses.
 It simplifies the process of setting up a working Kubernetes environment for development and testing.

+TODO: Add video of how to create and destroy

 ## Requirements